corda/corda-docs-portal/content/en/docs/corda-os/4.8/tut-two-party-contract.md

 You must define any constraints on the transaction.
 For example, an issuance transaction would require that the transaction can have no inputs and only a single output.

-In Kotlin, you use Corda’s built-in `requireThat` blockthese to impose these and the subsequent constraints. `requireThat` provides a terse way to write the following:
+In Kotlin, you use Corda’s built-in `requireThat` block these to impose these and the subsequent constraints. `requireThat` provides a terse way to write the following:

-* If the condition on the right-hand side doesn’t evaluate to true, throw an `IllegalArgumentException` with the message on the left-hand side.
+If the condition on the right-hand side doesn’t evaluate to true, throw an `IllegalArgumentException` with the message on the left-hand side.

 As before, the act of throwing this exception causes the transaction to be considered invalid.